nrth3rnlb/picard-plugin-title_cleaner_ost/shelves/README.md

 The `$shelf()` function:
 - Returns the shelf name from the file's metadata
-- Automatically applies workflow transitions if enabled (e.g., "Incoming" → "Standard")
+- Automatically applies workflow transitions if enabled (e.g. "Incoming" → "Standard")
-- Returns empty string if no shelf is set
+- Returns an empty string if no shelf is set

-**Tip:** Copy the script snippet directly from the plugin settings - it's shown in the "Script Preview" section!
+**Tip:** Copy the script snippet directly from the plugin settings — it's shown in the "Script Preview" section!

 ## Workflow Examples